Dallas - College of Nursing and Advanced Health Professions

 Program Foundation and Delivery

-Educational foundations in the Vocational Nursing (VN) program are based upon the Differentiated Essential Competencies of Graduates of Texas Nursing Programs (DECs).
+Educational foundations in the Associate Degree of Nursing (ADN) are based upon the Differentiated Essential Competencies of Graduates of Texas Nursing Programs (DECs).
 Please use the following link to the Texas Board of Nursing’s website to access additional information regarding DECs: http://www.bon.texas.gov/pdfs/differentiated_essential_competencies-2010.pdf.
 Instruction in The Chicago School’s programs may be delivered through residential, distance education, or a combination of both.

 Philosophy of Nursing